Florence, Italy

 Application Process

 Ready to apply?
-Watch this six-minute video about how to complete the application
+Watch this four-minute video about how to complete the application.

-In order for SMCCCD Study Abroad to review your eligibility, you must select “Skyline College” as your home college on the application.
+In order for SMCCCD Study Abroad to review your eligibility, you must select “San Mateo County Community College District” as your home college on the application.
 Learn more at the NCSAC Florence website.

 This program enables you to study abroad while making normal progress toward your degree objectives and earning fully transferable units in courses taught by community college faculty and guest lecturers.
 The program is offered in cooperation with the Contra Costa County, Los Rios County, San Mateo County and Santa Rosa Junior College, and with the American Institute for Foreign Study (AIFS), which arranges transportation, living accommodations, and a wide range of student and instructional support services.This program is part of the Northern California Study Abroad Consortium (NCSAC).
 Units earned in Florence will appear on your transcripts issued by the participating colleges.